Encharted Cook

 Pea Salad with Bacon in a narrow white bowl with text overlay.

-When a lettuce salad does not sound appealing you can still make a beautiful green salad with peas.
-This versatile salad is delicious on its own or as a side dish for grilled foods or sandwiches.
+When a simple lettuce salad doesn't sound appealing, you can still create a beautiful green salad with peas.
+This versatile salad is delicious on its own or as a side dish for grilled foods or sandwiches, and it is a perfect make-ahead salad for any occasion.
+Even better, this Creamy Pea Salad with Bacon is seasonless, since you use thawed frozen peas.

 Pea Salad with Bacon in a narrow white bowl with a wooden spoon.